Class: Aws::Route53::Client

 DisassociateVPCFromHostedZone

-request using either the account that created the hosted zone or the account that created the Amazon VPC.Some services, such as AWS Cloud Map and Amazon Elastic File System (Amazon EFS) automatically create hosted zones and associate VPCs with the hosted zones.
+request using either the account that created the hosted zone or the account that created the Amazon VPC.Some services, such as Cloud Map and Amazon Elastic File System (Amazon EFS) automatically create hosted zones and associate VPCs with the hosted zones.
 A service can create a hosted zone using your account or using its own account.
 You can disassociate a VPC from a hosted zone only if the service created the hosted zone using your account.

 When you run DisassociateVPCFromHostedZone, if the hosted zone has a value for